helmutkemper/flight/README.md

 	//
 ```

-This was the first time I did the reverse proxy chaos/failure test and found that it doesn't work in the container.
+This was the first time I did the reverse proxy chaos/failure test and I discover that it doesn't work in the container.
+However, this is a project made when I was learning Golang, about 6 years ago. (https://github.com/helmutkemper/basicReverseProxy)

 I know this is my fault, but somehow the chaos/failure test did its job in detecting the problem.